What is it?

 Previous Defense Federal Acquisition Regulation (DFAR) requirements have allowed the DIB to self-certify compliance with NIST 800-171 for protecting Controlled Unclassified Information (CUI).
 CMMC is a multi-tiered maturity model with multiple levels that requires third party certification.
 It will include five levels with level one being the least acceptable level of cyber hygiene up to level 5, which designates that the organization is employing state of the art agile security and defensive measures to protect against cyberattacks and insider threats.

 The CMMC is currently managed by the Office of the Under Secretary of Defense for Acquisition and Sustainment.
-The initial draft for the model was published in 2019 and will be ratified and implemented in 2020.
-Starting in 2020, all US DoD RFP’s will mandate a CMMC level from 1-5 and this will affect prime contractors as well as suppliers to prime contractors in contract flow downs.
+The initial draft for the model was published in 2019 and was ratified in 2020.
+In September of 2020 the CMMC Accreditation Body achieved an important milestone in the initial training of provisional assessors.
+Based on this and the proposed published timeline starting in April of 2021 there will be a live ecosystem of assessors.
+All US DoD RFP’s will mandate a CMMC level from 1-5 and this will affect prime contractors as well as suppliers to prime contractors in contract flow downs.

 If you are a supplier to the US DoD, you can learn more about CMMC, how to cost effectively comply with NIST 800-171, and achieve an appropriate maturity level to continue conducting business with the DoD.